nrummel/thiqueThoughts/content/Climbing Grades.md

 Now given a sample $\{g_n\}_{n=1}^N$ of these debiased grades we can estimate a distribution for the debiased grade of a particular climb $D_y$.
 You can read more about how this is done [[Climbing Grades Dirty Details#Bias|here]].
 # Takeaways

->[!question]
+>[!question] Now, you are probably asking:
->NOW you are probably asking, "Ok,ok... but Mr. Thique, why?
+>"Ok,ok... but Mr. Thique, why?
 Like who cares, I get you had a good time thinking about this and you sound a lot like a guy who spend too much time on his computer.
 That's nice, but like does this help climbers?"

 Yes!
 This allows us to leverage the data we have to give us actionable information.
 We can better answer questions like:
 - *How hard is that climb?* Now, we can compute the probability that YOU will think a climb is certain grade.